 - Many new units and a few new buildings.

 - An AI that is fun to battle against in skirmish, waves of waves of enemy troops coming after you, can you destroy their base before yours fall?

-- Optimization and redesign of old gameplay elements such as power, veterancy, repairs, silos, outposts, aircraft, and more.
+- Optimization and redesign of old gameplay elements such as power, veterancy, repairs, silos, outposts, airforce, and more.

 List of who I would like to thank and give regards to: